04 January 2021

-Nothing screams autumn more than the orchard flavours of Strongbow Original Cider and Dark Fruit are the ultimate summer refreshers.
-Now you can enjoy perfectly draughted pints from home!
+Nothing screams autumn more than the orchard flavours of Strongbow Original Cider and Dark Fruit.
+And now you can enjoy perfectly draughted pints of cider from home too!

 Strongbow Original is one of the nations most popular ciders.
 Made with the finest apples, Strongbow has a distinctive golden hue and crisp apple flavour.
 Strongbow is “Refreshing by nature” and famed for its bittersweet, dry taste of Herefordshire apples.
 It’s tantalisingly delicious, sharp and tangy, the perfect pour for every occasion.

 Refreshing and crisp apple cider combined with a blend of blackcurrant and blackberry flavours.
 Dark Fruit delivers refreshment and a clean finish, at 4% ABV it's the ultimate crowd-pleaser.
 Strongbow is perfect right now; when we are not yet into the summer months but longer, lighter days are on the horizon.
-The fruity, orchard flavours are perfect for long nights in sipping with friends!
+The fruity, orchard flavours are perfect for long nights in sipping with friends and family.

 And even better, you can tap Strongbow Dark Fruit from home with our SUB Kegs!

 It is an alcoholic drink that is made from fermenting apples, more specifically with the fructose in the juice.
 Given the wide variety of apples (sweet, sour and sweet-bitter), different combinations can lead to the creation of different flavours and colours with varying profiles and depths.
 There is huge variety.
 That's why cider is suited to many occasions and due to the wide range, there is a variation to suit every person!
 Although any apple can be used, apples used in cider production are usually smaller than table apples and have a higher concentration of tannins.
 For this very reason, they are aptly named cider apples.
 Ciders can be categorised by two main styles, standard and specialty.
 The latter being modern and heritage ciders.
 The main differentiator here is the type of apple used.
 Traditionally of course, cider was made from any strain they could resource so “style” did not play a huge role although it was usually Crab apples.
 Crab apple is often used, mixed with others like Cox and Russett.